MrBlinky/DMG-palette-patcher/README.md

 saves a patched copy of the rom to a new file in the same directory as the romfile ending with '-grey-patched.gb'

+When Python 3 is installed on Windows and was added to the system path.
+You may also drag and drop roms directly onto the python script from explorer.

+On OSX use terminal and type:

+python3 dmg-grey-patcher.py romfile

 ### Dependencies

 The ability to run Python 3 scripts on your OS